 Our primary intent is to hold and manage the land in perpetuity for the benefit of future generations.

 Our restoration activities, like planting native species, removing garbage, and controlling invasive species, help to restore damaged ecosystems.

 Managing Alien Invasive Species

 TTLT helps to protect wildlife and habitats by mapping, removing, and monitoring invasive species.

 TTLT offers skill building and professional development workshops as well as a range of volunteer stewardship opportunities.

 Many of our properties are in the Carolinian Zone.
 This is a natural region in Southern Ontario and Canada's most biodiverse region.
 The biodiversity includes over 70 trees, 2200 plants, 400 birds and over 60 species-at-risk.
 This area covers less than 1% of Canada's land area but contains 25% of the population.

-We help create and restore quality habitat for forest animals and plants in the Carolinian Zone.
+We help retain, restore and create quality habitat in the Carolinian Zone.